About the Role

-I lead the Education Executive Committee, consisting of the two Faculty Presidents and the PG Academic Convenor.
-In addition, I train and support the 23 School Presidents and 350+ Class Reps.
+I lead the Education Executive team, consisting of the two Faculty Presidents and the PG Academic Convenor.
+In addition, I train and support the 29 School Presidents and Language Convenors and coordinate 350+ Class Reps.
 I also work closely with the Postgraduate Society President and the Postgraduate Development Officer more broadly on postgraduate issues.

 The School Presidents and I meet weekly at Education Committee which is complemented by the School Presidents' Forum.
 The Rector, Deans of Science and Arts, and the Proctor also attend this committee.
 These platforms allow us to address major issues relating to learning and teaching in the University.

-I work closely with the Proctor’s Office and University staff on policies to ensure the high standard of teaching that St Andrews is known for is maintained and constructively built upon.
-By ensuring the student voice is at the centre of discussion, I work to make sure that any plans are responsive to student concerns and feedback.
+I work closely with the Proctor’s Office and University staff on policies to ensure the high standard of teaching that St Andrews is known for is maintained and built upon.
+By ensuring the student voice is at the centre of discussion, I work to make sure that plans and decisions are responsive to student concerns.
 In this sense, every student is given the chance to shape their academic experience at St Andrews, as well as the long-term strategic direction of the University.

-I also uphold the student voice on numerous University committees, two such committees being the Learning and Teaching Committee and the Academic Monitoring Group.
-This new forum gives postgraduate representatives, both taught and research, the opportunity to voice concerns with the Deans of Science and Art to work constructively to address them.
-I facilitate both alongside the PG Academic Convenor, where PG Reps from each School are invited to attend.
+The PG Academic Convenor will coordinate the PGT and PGR Forums, with support from the new PGT and PGR Presidents.
+This will give postgraduate representatives, both taught and research, the opportunity to voice concerns and work constructively to address them.
+PG Reps from each School are invited to attend.

-As School Presidents are drivers of community building within their Schools, it is important to include them in the efforts to integrate and build postgraduate community.
-We want to empower School Presidents and PG Reps to run events which are appealing and engaging to both UG and PG cohorts.
+As School Presidents are drivers of community-building within their Schools, it is important to include them in the efforts to integrate and build a postgraduate sense of community.
+We want to empower School Presidents, Language Convenors, and PG Reps to run events which are appealing and engaging to both UG and PG cohorts.

-As part of my employability remit, I work with the Careers Centre to help School Presidents and Class Reps to put on engaging School-specific careers events.
-Each School President aims to host at least one event per semester.
+As part of my employability remit, I work with the Director of Student Development and Activities, the Employability Officer, and Careers Centre staff to help academic representatives put on engaging School-specific careers events.

-The recently formed School President Advisory Group (SPAG) works to bring the student view into the development of the Careers Centre.
-Three School Presidents from each faculty sit on the committee to meet to share feedback regarding career support, events, and specific School needs.
+The School President Advisory Group (SPAG), which is a sub-group of Education Committee, works to bring the student view into the development of the Careers Centre.
+Three School Presidents from each Faculty sit on SPAG to share feedback regarding career support, events, and specific School needs.
 The group works to ensure that School Presidents are supported in their roles as well as to ensure that the Careers Centre is meeting the needs of the growing student body.

-The newly created Employability Rep position will help support School Presidents in creating and running departmental events through liaising with Schools' Careers Link and the Careers Centre.
-They will assist in gathering and responding to student requests and feedback, and so providing support for the School President throughout the year.
+The Careers & Employability School Role position helps to support School Presidents in creating and running events through liaising with Schools' Careers Link and the Careers Centre.
+They assist in gathering and responding to student requests and feedback, attend the Careers & Employability Forums twice per semester and provide support for the School President throughout the year.

-Although we remain in an unusual situation with the uncertainty surrounding lock down and remote learning through my term, I aim to address some of the ongoing issues that the DoEd faces.
+Although we remain in an unusual situation with the transition back to in-person learning, I aim to address some of the ongoing issues that DoEds face every year!

-Note that this sabbatical position was created in 2017, when the DoRep split into DoWell and DoEd.
+Please note that this Sabbatical position was created in 2017, when the Director of Representation split into two roles: the DoWell and DoEd.